Fine-Grained Uncertainty Quantification for Long-Form Language Model Outputs: A Comparative Study: Limitations

 \subsection{Response-Level Scoring}

-Lastly, we average unit-level confidence scores to get response-level confidence scores and unit-level labels (FactScore grades) to get a response-level grade for all FactScore-Bio results.
-For benchmarking purposes, we also compute confidence scores using four short-form black-box UQ scorers (Section~\ref{sec:agreement}): BERTScore, cosine similarity, non-contradiction, and semantic negentropy \citep{bouchard2025uncertaintyquantificationlanguagemodels}.
-We report Pearson and Spearman correlations between response-level scores and grades in Tables \ref{tab:pcc_llm_metric} and \ref{tab:scc_llm_metric}.
+Lastly, we average unit-level confidence scores to get response-level confidence scores and unit-level labels (FactScore grades) to get a response-level grade.
+For benchmarking purposes, we also compute confidence scores using four short-form black-box UQ scorers (Section~\ref{sec:agreement}): BERTScore \citep{manakul2023selfcheckgptzeroresourceblackboxhallucination}, cosine similarity \citep{shorinwa2024surveyuncertaintyquantificationlarge}, non-contradiction \citep{lin2024generatingconfidenceuncertaintyquantification}, and semantic negentropy \citep{kuhn2023semanticuncertaintylinguisticinvariances, bouchard2025uncertaintyquantificationlanguagemodels}, as well as one short-form white-box scorer: normalized sequence probability \citep{malinin2021uncertaintyestimationautoregressivestructured}.\footnote{Log-probabilities were not exposed by the inference API for Llama-4-17B during the evaluation phase for this specific model; consequently, results for this model do not include normalized sequence probability.} We report Pearson and Spearman correlations between response-level scores and grades for both datasets in Tables \ref{tab:pcc_llm_metric}, \ref{tab:scc_llm_metric}, \ref{tab:pcc_llm_metric_multi}, and \ref{tab:scc_llm_metric_multi}.
+Pearson correlations are discussed below; Spearman correlations exhibit similar patterns for both datasets.

-Overall, the results are consistent with our unit-level evaluation.
+On FactScore-Bio (Table~\ref{tab:pcc_llm_metric}), the results are consistent with our unit-level evaluation.
 Closeness and Harmonic Centrality yield the strongest response-level signals, followed closely by claim-response entailment.
 These scorers outperform other fine-grained scorers as well as short-form baselines.
 Betweenness Centrality stands out as particularly ineffective, exhibiting no useful response-level signal.
 Sentence-level aggregation is noticeably weaker, with even the best sentence-level methods rarely approaching the correlations of the top claim-level scorers or the strongest short-form baselines.
-Among short-form UQ methods that directly score full responses, BERTScore is the most competitive, sometimes approaching the top claim-level scorers but generally falling short.\footnote{Note that even when competitive, short-form scorers do not enable localizing the uncertainty in the response.} Spearman correlations exhibit similar patterns.
+Among short-form UQ methods that directly score full responses, BERTScore is the most competitive, sometimes approaching the top claim-level scorers but generally falling short.
+Short-form white-box scoring is notably stronger for the GPT models compared to the Gemini models, with the latter providing negligible response level signal.
+Importantly, we note that even when competitive, short-form scorers do not enable localizing the uncertainty in the response or removing low-confidence claims via UAD.